Madhan-I/100DaysofCloud/README.md

 - I am positive that, I will gain more knowledge with the help from this community.

-- As of now, I am in top 70 among 54639 participants in CloudDevJam Challenge by Google.
+- As of now, I am in top 70 among 54639 participants in CloudDevJam Challenge by Google and Techgig.

 - https://twitter.com/Madhan2712
 - https://www.linkedin.com/in/madhan-i-58241670/